MPopovych/Neurotick/README.md

 ## Features
 - Matrix operations are done via NDArray's and BLAS
 - Dense and Input layer added
+- Custom implementations of layers and activations functions
 <br><br>

 ## Plans